ICC judges order DRCongo Bemba's interim release - Journal du Cameroun

 It was not yet known if the former Congolese leader planned to return to the vast central African country following his release.

-His acquittal came amid mounting tensions in the run-up to scheduled presidential elections on December 23.
+His acquittal came amid mounting tensions in the run-up to scheduled presidential elections on December 23 in the DRC.

 Bemba had unsuccessfully opposed President Joseph Kabila in elections in 2006.
 After his militia clashed violently with government forces in 2007, he was forced out of the DRC but retains a groundswell of support.